microsoft/pxt-calliope/docs/projects/name-tag.md

 ## Step 2 @fullscreen

-Look at the simulator and make sure it shows up your name on the screen.
+Look at the simulator and make sure it shows your name on the screen.

 ![Name scrolling on the LEDs](/static/mb/projects/name-tag/name-tag.gif)